cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - Which AWS service can help you visualize all the resources currently deployed in your account, their event histories, and how their configurations have changed over time?

   AWS Config

+- You can protect RDS database availability from outages by creating full standby instances in a second availability zone using ________.

+  multi-AZ deployment.